 "In the first place you can't see anything from a car; you've got to get out of the goddamned contraption and walk, better yet crawl, on hands and knees, over the sandstone and through the thornbush and cactus.
 When traces of blood begin to mark your trail you'll see something, maybe."

 --Edward Abbey, 1967, Desert Solitaire

-|All text and photographs Copyright 2010 Basin and Range Watch unless otherwise stated.
-Basin and Range Watch is an all-volunteer group which does not accept donations from any corporation, individual, or entity.|
+|Text and photographs Copyright 2016 Basin and Range Watch unless otherwise stated.
+Basin and Range Watch is a 501(c)(3) non-profit organization.|